10 Ways to Prepare for the Success of Your Yardshare Garden this Winter

 You’re not going to overload me with your Twitter posts, are you?

 Well, I can be pretty communicative on twitter, the value of what I tweet is certainly up to you to interpret.
 My signal to noise ratio has been rated “astonishingly high at 94.2%!” by twitalyzer.com.
+My Klout was 71 and peerindex was 66 last time I checked.
 I try to keep that number very high, as it’s a matter of pride for me.
+It will be for you to decide whether I deserve those numbers.
 I also like to let you know who I actually am so I will tweet some trivial stuff that I think is funny, because you really learn who people are by what they think is funny.
 And things are so tense these days I think it’s really important we all have a few belly laughs everyday.

 I also think we should all help the newbies understand what all this noise about the internets is.
 I will occasionally post things that are meant to be directly helpful to the clueless newbie, for instance an explanation of #hashtags, which may at first seem to come out of the blue.
 Actually, I would rather tweet than DM and answer to a question a lot of people are not but would like to ask.